H-E-L-P/dmu_products/dmu28/readme.md

 We use a dedicated version of CIGALE called cigalon (https://gitlab.lam.fr/cigale/cigale.git) which contains only modules we use to fit HELP's galaxies.
 This version has already implemented all parameters which are used to estimate the physical properties of galaxies.

+'HELP_final_results.fits'
+'pcigale.ini' -	a	configuration	file for cigale
+ 'SEDs' -folder which contains all best models for given catalogue